D Line Extension: Section 3

-The $410 million tunneling contract was announced to the joint bid of Frontier-Kemper and Tutor Perini JV for the 2.59 mi twin tunnels construction portion and the $1.8 billion contracts with Tutor Perini for the "design/build" of stations.
+The $410 million tunneling contract was announced to the joint bid of Frontier-Kemper and Tutor Perini JV for the 2.6 mi twin tunnel construction portion and the $1.8 billion contracts with Tutor Perini for the "design/build" of stations.
 These two stages were contingent on receiving the final federal full funding grant agreements (FFGA) approved by Congress in 2016.
 Advance utility relocation began in February 2018 for the future Westwood/UCLA station.
 While federal funding for Section 3 had already been approved in 2016, there were some delays from the Trump Administration in issuing funds.

 Metro needed "Letters of No-Prejudice" from the USDOT FTA for tunneling before October 2018, as it would have delayed the project's approved schedule.
 Metro would have had to reissue the contract.
 USDOT finally issued the letter to proceed in September 2018.
 It also issued $491 million in starting grants, along with $100 million in November 2018 and another $100 Million in July 2019 of the FFGA.
 With these amounts received, Metro and Frontier-Kemper/Tutor Perini JV proceeded on an expedited tunneling schedule and commenced construction.

 In February 2019, Metro approved the project's overall $3.6 billion budget and officially awarded contractor Tutor Perini the design/build contract.
 In April 2019, Metro received a second "letter of no prejudice" from the FTA for the construction of stations, testing, and track work.
 Metro received its twin boring machines for Section 3, The names “Aura” and “Iris” were chosen from entries submitted by veterans and Veterans Affairs employees as well as UCLA students, alumni, and employees.
 In February 2020, Metro received its total, and final FFGA of $1.3 billion "New Starts" grants.
 Construction work continues on an accelerated schedule in time to open by 2027.
 A groundbreaking ceremony was held for Section 3 on May 25, 2021.
 They began tunneling east from the Westwood/VA Hospital station.
 Tunneling for the project was completed on April 2, 2024.